Welcome to SEC401: Security Essentials: Network, Endpoint, and Cloud

 Important!
 Bring your own system configured according to these instructions!

 A properly configured system is required to fully participate in this course.
 If you do not carefully read and follow these instructions, you will likely leave the class unsatisfied because you will not be able to participate in hands-on exercises that are essential to this course.
 Therefore, we strongly urge you to arrive with a system meeting all the requirements specified for the course.

 It is critical that you back-up your system before class.
 It is also strongly advised that you do not bring a system storing any sensitive data.

 - Your system must be running either the latest version of Windows 10, macOS 10.15.x or later, or Linux that also can install and run VMware virtualization products described below.

 - Windows Credential Guard must be DISABLED (if running Windows as your host OS)

-You must have administrator access to the host OS and to all security software installed.
+- You must have administrator access to the host OS and to all installed security software.